-The Board has fixed the close of business on August 27, 2004, as the record date for determination of stockholders entitled to notice of, and to vote at, the meeting.
-On August 27, 2004, the Company had outstanding 8,440,832 shares of common stock, \$1.00 par value per share ("Common Stock") (excluding 723,107 treasury shares), each of which entitled the holder to one vote.
+The Board has fixed the close of business on August 25, 2006, as the record date for determination of stockholders entitled to notice of, and to vote at, the meeting.
+On August 25, 2006, the Company had outstanding 8,584,625 shares of common stock, \$1.00 par value per share ("Common Stock") (excluding 579,315 treasury shares), each of which entitled the holder to one vote.
 No shares of preferred stock were outstanding as of such date.
-A quorum of stockholders, present in person or by proxy, is constituted by a majority of the outstanding shares.
+A majority of the outstanding shares of Common Stock, represented in person or by proxy, constitutes a quorum.